Smita Tambe

 Smita Tambe is a Marathi and Hindi film, television and stage actor.
 She is known for her work in 72 Miles for which is won Maharashtra state award for best actress.

 Early life

 Tambe was born in Satara, Maharashtra.
 She was brought up in Pune, and moved to Mumbai to pursue a career in Marathi films and television.
 She also pursued a PhD in Marathi Loksahitya and Samaj.

 Career

 She had a brief role in Jogwa in 2009, and her first lead role was in Akshay Kumar's Marathi movie 72 Miles-Ek Pravas.
 She also owns the production house Ringing Rain, which produced Saavat in 2019.
 She appeared in the projects Hawa Badle Hassu, Sacred Games (Season 2) and Panga.
 In 2023, she appeared in the Hindi action film Jawan.

+Her next upcoming film is Bharat Bhhagya Viddhaata, to be released on 09 June 2026.
+It has been written and directed by Manoj Tapadia.
+The principal actors of this film are Kangana Ranaut, Girija Oak and Tambe.